adapt0/smartplug/doc/internals.md

 | --------------------------- | ---------------------------------------- |
 | ![ESP12](esp12e-pinout.png) | ![ESW01-USA ESP12E pins](esw01-esp12e.jpg) |

+Once these connections are in place the ESP8266 can be put into programming mode by temporarily grounding GPIO0 while booting the device.

 Typically I prefer to wire connections to a pin header which can be inserted into a bread board.
-Which allows for connections to be made/changed on the bread board without having to re-solder wires.
+This allows for connections to be made/changed on the bread board without having to re-solder wires.

-Once these connections are in place the ESP8266 can be put into programming mode by temporarily grounding GPIO0 while booting the device.

 If you're crazy enough to power this up off of mains voltage without the cover.
 PLEASE BE CAREFUL.
 We've essentially exposed mains voltage wires here.
 Please treat it as such.